Miley Cyrus' Ex & "The Hills" Star Kaitlynn Carter Is Pregnant

-Miley Cyrus' reality star ex-girlfriend is going to be a mom.
+Miley Cyrus' reality star ex-girlfriend is going to be a mum.
 Kaitlynn Carter is pregnant with her first child and took to Instagram to make it official.

 The Hills star posted a sweet photo with her boyfriend Kristopher Brock.
 The silhouetted image shows the couple holding hands, their stylish image projected onto a wooden fence while on vacation in Cabo San Lucas, Mexico.
 Carter, facing the side, shows off her little belly.
 The picture says it all, which might be why she kept the caption short and sweet, sharing just a single black heart.